busyloop/optix/README.md

 ## Documentation

-A cli is composed by sub-classing `Optix::CLI` and using the DSL to describe the desired commands, labels and options.
+A cli is built using the declarative Optix DSL inside the body of at least one sub-class of `Optix::CLI`.

-At runtime you call `Optix.invoke!(ARGV)` to invoke the parser.
-It will parse and validate the input (in this case: ARGV), create an instance of the class containing the requested method (if any) and call the latter.
+After the declarations have been loaded you invoke the parser with a call to `Optix.invoke!(ARGV)`.
+It will parse and validate the input (in this case: ARGV), create an instance of the class that contains the requested command-method, and call said method with the user-supplied opts and arguments.

 In case of a validation error Optix displays an adequate error-message and auto-generated help-screen.

-If your program contains multiple classes inheriting from `Optix::CLI` then the resulting cli will be the sum of their parts.
-You don't have to pay attention to load-order, an Optix CLI assembles correctly in any order.
+If your program loads multiple sub-classes of `Optix::CLI` then the resulting cli will be the sum of all declarations in any of them.

+Optix is agnostic towards the order of declarations; a sub-command declaration is allowed to appear before its parent.
+This feature allows for very dynamic user interfaces to be generated at runtime, e.g. via conditionals or dynamic class-loading.

 ### Commands and Sub-Commands